The Unconquered (1940 play): History

 Ayn Rand was born in 1905 in Saint Petersburg, then capital of the Russian Empire, to a bourgeois family whose property was expropriated by the Bolshevik government after the 1917 Russian Revolution.
 Concerned about her safety due to her strong anti-Communist views, Rand's family helped her emigrate to the United States in 1926.
 She moved to Hollywood, where she obtained a job as a junior screenwriter and also worked on other writing projects.
 Her play Night of January 16th opened on Broadway in September 1935 and ran until early April 1936.
 Later that month, her debut novel, We the Living, was published by Macmillan.
 She drew on her experiences to depict life in the Soviet Union in the 1920s, and expressed her criticisms of the Soviet government and Communist ideology.

 Shortly after We the Living was published, Rand began negotiations with Broadway producer Jerome Mayer to do a theatrical adaptation.
 They reached an agreement by July 1936.
 By January 1937, Rand had completed a script, but Mayer had difficulty casting the production because of the story's anti-Communist content.
 Without a recognized star in the cast, Mayer's financing fell through.

 In 1939, Russian-born actress Eugenie Leontovich, who had read We the Living and heard that an adaptation had been written, approached Rand.
 Like Rand, Leontovich came from a family that suffered after the revolution; the Bolsheviks tortured and killed her three brothers, who served in the anti-Communist White Army.
 Leontovich asked for a copy of the script, which she sent to her friend George Abbott, a successful Broadway producer.
-Abbott decided to produce and direct the adaptation; he hired scenic designer Boris Aronson, who was also a Russian immigrant, to create the sets.
+Abbott decided to produce and direct the adaptation; he hired Boris Aronson, a scenic designer who was also a Russian immigrant, to create the sets.
 Rand hoped the theatrical adaptation of her novel would create interest among Hollywood producers in doing a film version.
 This hope was bolstered when Warner Bros. studio invested in the stage production, which was retitled The Unconquered.

 Rand had a bad experience with the Broadway production of Night of January 16th because of script changes mandated by the producer, so she insisted on having final approval of any revisions to The Unconquered.
 The production was quickly troubled as Abbott requested many changes that Rand refused.
 To facilitate rewrites, Abbott asked experienced playwright S. N. Behrman to work with Rand as a script doctor.
 Abbott also decided to replace actor John Davis Lodge, who was hired to play Andrei.